pavlos/tachometer/README.md

 0.1250937703951221
 ```

-`below_max?` takes an snapshot of scheduler usage to determine if schedulers have any remaning capacity for work.  __It is instantaneous and independent of the `poll_interval` at which `read` operates.__
+`below_max?/0` takes an snapshot of scheduler usage to determine if schedulers have any remaning capacity for work.  __It is instantaneous and independent of the `poll_interval` at which `read/0` operates.__

 ```elixir
 iex(1)> Tachometer.below_max?